 I actually thought this might have been a contributing factor as well and to this day, I often adjust my underwear waistband to sit on the offending muffintop that seems to insist on highlighting my hip dips.
 Just in case the position of the waistband can wear down that annoying bit of fat!!!

-How Saddlebags Can Contribute
+How Love Handles Can Contribute

-Unfortunately this can make the whole hip-dip shape look more noticeable, because you can tend to get this lumpy bit right at the top of the hip dents, which makes them look stand out more.
+They are not specifically hip dips, but unfortunately can make the whole hip-dip shape look more noticeable, because you can tend to get this lumpy bit right at the top of the hip dents, which makes them look stand out more.

 We’ll look at some tips for how to dress to downplay this feature a little later on.